[content warning: general mentions of abuse, self harm, and suicidality]

 The Way Through

-And here’s the crux: I wouldn’t know what load I was carrying, wouldn’t what work to do, if I hadn’t realized I was Borderline.
+And here’s the crux: I wouldn’t know what load I was carrying, wouldn’t know what work to do, if I hadn’t realized I was Borderline.
 Without this diagnosis, this identity, this community, this culture, I would likely have remained confused, isolated, desperate, lost.

 For most of my life, my survival has felt precarious.
 If I hadn’t figured out, when I was 21, that I was Borderline, I’m not sure I would have made it to 25.
 But thanks to the people I’ve been able to connect with through disabled/crazy community and art, I’m not only alive but thriving.
 My survival feels as wondrous as ever, but after several years of secure relationships and building an integrated identity that feels true, survival is also starting to feel natural, dependable, expected.